AlexRuiiz3/Four-in-a-row/README.md

-# Four in a row, with two game modes and you can choose the dimension of the board or you play in a board by defect(4x4)
+# Four in a row, with two game modes(you VS other player or you VS PNJ)
+and you can choose the dimension of the board or you play in a board by defect(4x4)